Google Cloud results

 “They’re constantly working in very remote areas,” Agarwalla says.
 “Using G Suite on mobile devices is the only way they can do what they do.”

-When field supervisors need to speak to colleagues in New Delhi about farmers and their crops, they use Hangouts Meet or Hangouts Chat.
-“Hangouts is a much better option than Skype for Business, as it works in a browser and can be set up directly from a Calendar event,” Agarwalla says.
+When field supervisors need to speak to colleagues in New Delhi about farmers and their crops, they use Google Meet or Google Chat.
+“Google Meet is a much better option than Skype for Business, as it works in a browser and can be set up directly from a Calendar event,” Agarwalla says.

 Today, Kisan Network employees work across seven Indian states and more than 2,500 villages.
 The 30,000-plus farmers in the Kisan Network control their entire crop-selling processes through the online marketing, earning at least 10 percent more profits than before.